Streptococcus bovis: S. bovis group

-The S. bovis group includes S. equinus, S. gallolyticus, S. infantarius, and other closely related species; they are the nonenterococcal group D streptococci.
+The S. bovis group are the nonenterococcal group D streptococci.
 Members of this group are esculin positive, 6.5% salt negative, sorbitol negative and produce acetoin.
 Isolates from the S. bovis group are most frequently encountered in blood cultures from patients with colon cancer.
 However, S. bovis group organisms (especially S. gallolyticus subsp. gallolyticus and S. infantarius subsp. coli) have been associated with endocarditis (3).
 Although infection with S. bovis group organisms occurs with higher frequency in adults than in pediatric patients, these organisms have been reported to cause neonatal sepsis and meningitis (20).

 Classification

 S. bovis is a catalase-negative and oxidase-negative, nonmotile, non-sporulating, Gram-positive lactic acid bacterium that grows as pairs or chains of cocci.
 It is a member of the Lancefield group D streptococci.
 Most strains are gamma-hemolytic (non-hemolytic), but some also display alpha-hemolytic activity on sheep blood agar plates.
 Strep bovis is a non-enterococci.